NewAlexandria/leadership_readme/README.md

 # Agile Practices Roadmap

 Thoughts on working together, and supporting organizations.
-Here is a growing collection of things that have come up regularly.
-It is far from complete, even for what comes up regularly — but it's nice to write sometimes.
+The growing collection of topics here journals things that come up regularly.
+It is far from complete — but it's nice to write sometimes.

-As sections are currently all WIP, please reach out with thoughts.

 ## Practices